rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 2
 	:local:

-**Abstract**: In this chapter, we introduce the main formal object of this book, namely the bipolar-valued outranking digraph.
+**Abstract**: In this chapter, we introduce the main formal object of the Digraph3 resources, namely the bipolar-valued outranking digraph.
 With a randomly generated multiple-criteria performance tableau, we construct the corresponding bipolar-valued outranking relation from pairwise comparisons.
 The resulting bipolar-valued outranking characteristics may be recoded.
 Finally, the codual outranking digraph gives us the associated strict outranking relation.

 .. only:: html